Kim Yong-sun: Career

-Kim was born in 1934 in South Pyongan, when the Korean Peninsula was still under Japanese rule.
+Kim was born in 1934 in South Pyongan Province, when the Korean Peninsula was still under Japanese rule.
 He was elevated to the WPK's Central Committee in October 1980.
-He was a recipient of the Kim Il-sung Order, the highest decoration of the North Korean government.
+He was a recipient of the Kim Il Sung Order, the highest decoration of the North Korean government.

 According to author Bradley K. Martin, Kim was interned in a 're-education camp' for three years from 1979 because he had an affair with a female colleague.
 According to author Don Oberdorfer, he was flamboyant and was demoted in the mid-1980s for decadent behavior.
-However, his career was saved because of his friendship with Kim Jong-il and his sister Kim Kyong-hui.
+However, his career was saved because of his friendship with Kim Jong Il and his sister Kim Kyong-hui.
 In 1992, he visited New York City to prepare for North Korea's accession to the United Nations and held the highest-level US-DPRK diplomatic meetings to that time with Arnold Kanter, Richard Solomon, Douglas Paal, and James Lilley of the U.S. State Department.

-Kim played an instrumental role in the planning of the first Inter-Korean summit between Kim Dae-jung and Kim Jong-il in June 2000.
+Kim played an instrumental role in the planning of the first Inter-Korean summit between Kim Dae-jung and Kim Jong Il in June 2000.
 He came to the South in September that year as part of an official Northern delegation, and inspected POSCO facilities in Pohang; he was the first secretary of the WPK to take an inspection tour in the South since Ho Dam in 1985.
 After reportedly being involved in a car accident in June 2003, he was hospitalised, and succumbed to his injuries on 23 October 2003.